Public Charter Schools Frequently Asked Questions

 Yes.
 A charter contract may be revoked at any time or not renewed at the end of the contract term if the authorizer determines that the charter school:

-Authorizers must follow processes and procedures set out in law (RCW 28A.710.200) in order to revoke or decline to renew a charter contract.
+Authorizers must follow procedures set out in RCW 28A.710.200 in revoking or declining to renew a charter contract.

-Public charter schools receive state funding in the same manner, with some technical exceptions, as other public schools.
-RCW 28A.710.220 provides that the Superintendent of Public Instruction shall allocate funding to a charter school, according to the requirements for basic education funding in RCW 28A.150.250, including for General Apportionment, Special Education, categorical programs, and other, non-basic education programs.
+Charter schools must report student enrollment in the same manner as other public schools, and must comply with applicable reporting requirements to receive state or federal funding that is distributed based on student characteristics.
+Chapter 214, Laws of 2016 provides that the legislature shall appropriate from the Washington Opportunity Pathways Account for the current use of charter public schools amounts sufficient to fund them as provided above.
 A charter school is eligible to apply for state grants on the same basis as a school district.
-Specific questions about charter school funding should be directed to the Financial Services and Apportionment office in the state Office of Superintendent of Public Instruction, which is responsible for state allocations to public schools.
+Specific questions about charter school funding should be directed to the Financial Services and Apportionment office in the Office of Superintendent of Public Instruction, which is responsible for distributions of state funding to public schools.

 No. There is no provision in Chapter 28A.710 RCW, as amended by Chapter 241, Laws of 2016, for charter schools to receive monies from local levies.

 RCW 28A.710.230, as amended by Chapter 241, Laws of 2016, provides that charter schools are eligible for state funding for school construction.
 It does not specify a specific source or manner for state funding for school construction or modernization.
 It does specify that any such appropriations may not be made from the Common School Construction Fund.